clydemcqueen/tello_ros/README.md

 Many Tello commands (e.g., `takeoff` and `land`) are long-running, and the drone returns `ok` or `error` on completion.
 In ROS it's common to use actions in these situations, but actions are not available in `rclpy` (the ROS2 Python client) as of ROS2-Crystal.
-For now, the driver provides a ROS service `tello_command` to initiate commands, and a corresponding ROS topic `tello_response` to indicate command completion.
+For now, the driver provides the ROS service `tello_command` to initiate commands, and the corresponding ROS topic `tello_response` to indicate command completion.
-This will likely change when ROS2-Dashing is released.
+This may change when ROS2-Dashing is released.

 Per ROS convention, the driver also responds to `Twist` messages on the `cmd_vel` topic.
 These are translated into `rc` commands and sent to the drone.